Cosmic Vine: High abundance of massive galaxies and dark matter halos in a forming cluster at z=3.44

-The early emergence of a red sequence and the high abundance of quiescent galaxies suggest that the Cosmic Vine is in an early stage of forming typical cluster galaxies like the ones in the local Universe.
-As is evident from the multiple subgroups, it demonstrates that the red sequence arises before the subgroups coalesce and the structure virializes.
-Intriguingly, only two massive quiescent members are in the core, and the majority of them are located outside of the densest regions.
-As high pressure hot gas is unlikely to be present in such a large elongated structure, it disfavours the dominance of environmental quenching mechanisms that require hot gas and virialization, e.g., ram pressure stripping (RPS).
-Instead, these massive galaxies are likely dominated by mass quenching mechanisms, such as AGN and compact starbursts \citep{Jin2024_cosmic_vine,Wang2024Natur}, indicating that they share similar quenching pathways with field quiescent galaxies \citep{Carnall2023,Ito2025,Valentino2025outflow}.
+The early emergence of a red sequence and the high abundance of quiescent galaxies suggest that the Cosmic Vine is in an early stage of forming typical cluster galaxies such as those ones in the Local Universe.
+As is evident from the multiple subgroups, it demonstrates that the red sequence arises before the subgroups coalesce and the structure virialises.
+Intriguingly, only two massive quiescent members are in the core and the majority of them are located outside of the densest regions.
+These massive quiescent galaxies outside the dense core might have experienced pre-processing in subgroups, such as the Cosmic Rose \citep{Alberts2024_cosmic_rose}, which have since coalesced into single massive galaxies \citep[e.g.][]{Jin2023_cggz5}.
+This pre-processing could be a substantial environmental effect on the formation and overabundance of massive galaxies in the Cosmic Vine.
+However, as high pressure hot gas is unlikely to be present in such a large elongated structure, it disfavours the dominance of environmental quenching mechanisms \citep{Alberts2022} that require hot gas and virialisation, such as ram pressure stripping (RPS).
+Instead, these massive galaxies are likely dominated by mass quenching mechanisms, such as AGNs and compact starbursts \citep{Jin2024_cosmic_vine,Wang2024Natur}, indicating that they share similar quenching pathways with massive field quiescent galaxies \citep{Carnall2023,Ito2025,Valentino2025outflow}.